cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 	- Between dusk and midnight, 2d8 Vallakians are here
 	- In addition, one or more of the following people might be present during this time:
 		- **Wolf Hunters**:  [[Szoldar Szoldarovich]] and [[Yevgeni Krushkin]] are local hunters who frequent the Blue Water Inn.
 They kill wolves and sell the meat for a living, and their work is dangerous and bloody
-			- Both men are grim and have haunted looks in their eyes.
+			- Both men are grim and have haunted looks in their eyes
+		- **Wachter Brothers**: [[Nikolai Wachter|Nikolai]] and Karl Wachter (N male human nobles) are brothers of noble birth.
+They are brash drunkards always looking for trouble, though they are smart enough not to pick fights with well-armed strangers.
+Their mother, Fiona Wachter (see [area N4](http://longo.com.br/5e/adventure.html#cos,5,n4.%20wachterhaus)), is an influential figure in town, but her sons never talk about her.
+They'd rather listen to tales of the characters' harrowing adventures or hear about how the characters plan to free Vallaki from the burgomaster's madness.

 ### Burgomaster's Mansion (N3)